Jonathan-LeRoux/overleaf-backup-tool/README.md

 The tool logs in to Overleaf and downloads all non-archived projects (and optionally archived as well) via git.

+The first time, you will be prompted for your cookie information.
+Because Overleaf recently implemented Captcha at login, we can no longer simply use username and password in the command line.
-The first time, you will be prompted for username and password, but if a cookie path is provided, the cookie will be saved and after login has been successful once, the saved cookie information will be used instead.
+Some [other projects](https://github.com/moritzgloeckl/overleaf-sync/issues/28#) use PyQt to launch a mini browser, but we found it simpler to just have the user log into Overleaf with a browser and copy the cookie information. if a cookie path is provided, the cookie will be saved and after login has been successful once, the saved cookie information will be used instead.